+$^{^{\}rm 1}$ This information was not repeated in 'Keeping Children Safe in Education' July 2015.
+SW/AAAT/Nov18/v3

-The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern; in which case this decision and a justification for it should be recorded by both the case manager and the LADO, and agreement reached on what information should be put in writing to the individual concerned and by whom.
-The case manager should then consider with the LADO what action should follow both in respect of the individual and those who made the initial allegation.
+- 108. The initial sharing of information and evaluation may lead to a decision that no further action is to be taken in regard to the individual facing the allegation or concern; in which case this decision and a justification for it should be recorded by both the case manager and the LADO, and agreement reached on what information should be put in writing to the individual concerned and by whom.
+The case manager should then consider with the LADO what action should follow both in respect of the individual and those who made the initial allegation. - 109.
 The case manager should inform the accused person about the allegation as soon as possible after consulting the LADO.
 It is extremely important that the case manager provides them with as much information as possible at that time.
 However, where a strategy discussion is needed, or police or children's social care services need to be involved, the case manager should not do that until those agencies have been consulted, and have agreed what information can be disclosed to the accused.
-Employers must consider carefully whether the circumstances of a case warrant a person being suspended from contact with children at the school or whether alternative arrangements can be put in place until the allegation or concern is resolved.
-All options to avoid suspension should be considered prior to taking that step.
-(Please see further information on suspension below).

-If the allegation is not demonstrably false or unfounded, and there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion should be convened in accordance with Working Together to Safeguard Children.
-If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take into account that teachers and other school and FE college staff are entitled to use reasonable force to control or restrain pupils in certain circumstances, including dealing with disruptive behaviour.
+Employers must consider carefully whether the circumstances of a case warrant a person being suspended from contact with children at the school or college or whether alternative arrangements can be put in place until the allegation or concern is resolved.
+All options to avoid suspension should be considered prior to taking that step (see further information on suspension which follows). - 110.
+If there is cause to suspect a child is suffering or is likely to suffer significant harm, a strategy discussion should be convened in accordance with Working Together to Safeguard Children.
+If the allegation is about physical contact, the strategy discussion or initial evaluation with the police should take into account that teachers and other school and college staff are entitled to use reasonable force to control or restrain children in certain circumstances, including dealing with disruptive behaviour. - 111.
 Where it is clear that an investigation by the police or children's social care services is unnecessary, or the strategy discussion or initial evaluation decides that is the case, the LADO should discuss the next steps with the case manager.
-In those circumstances, the options open to the school or FE college depend on the nature and circumstances of the allegation and the evidence and information available.
+In those circumstances, the options open to the school or college depend on the nature and circumstances of the allegation and the evidence and information available.
 This will range from taking no further action to dismissal or a decision not to use the person's services in future.
-Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative.
+Suspension should not be the default position: an individual should be suspended only if there is no reasonable alternative. - 112.
 In some cases, further enquiries will be needed to enable a decision about how to proceed.
 If so, the LADO should discuss with the case manager how and by whom the investigation will be undertaken.
-In straightforward cases, the investigation should normally be undertaken by a senior member of the school or FE college's staff.

-However, in other circumstances, such as lack of appropriate resource within the school or FE college, or the nature or complexity of the allegation will require an independent investigator.
-Many local authorities already provide for an independent investigation of allegations, often as part of the personnel services that schools and FE colleges can buy in from the authority.
-It is important that local authorities ensure that schools and FE colleges have access to an affordable facility for independent investigation where that is appropriate.
+In straightforward cases, the investigation should normally be undertaken by a senior member of the school or college's staff. - 113.
+However, in other circumstances, such as lack of appropriate resource within the school or college, or the nature or complexity of the allegation will require an independent investigator.
+Many local authorities already provide for an independent investigation of allegations, often as part of the personnel services that maintained schools and colleges can buy in from the authority.
+It is important that local authorities ensure that schools and colleges have access to an affordable facility for independent investigation where that is appropriate.

-SUPPORTING THOSE INVOLVED
+Supporting those involved